w3c/aria/documentation/process.md

 4. **APG:** If the change requires a change to the [APG](https://github.com/w3c/aria-practices), an issue on the APG should be made describing the change.
 5. **Implementation:** If the change requires implementation changes, issues should be opened on the browser after the PR has been approved.
    - At least one implementation is required for merge.
 Implementation or implementation commitment from two browsers is required for merge.
+6. **AT Commitment:** If the feature requires a change in AT, add the tag "waiting for AT commitment".
+AT Commitment should be record in the comments of the PR.

 Note: The fact that a PR requires implementation to merge is new as of 2022.
 We understand this will cause the life of a PR to be long -- and that the original champion of the PR might need to hand off work to another ARIA WG member while the PR waits for implementations.